Harehills

 Its boundaries are defined by the city council as "the boundary of Spencer Place to the West, Harehills Avenue to the North, the boundary of Foundry Place to the East and Compton Road and Stanley Road to the South."
 As the name suggests, it is a hill area, basically a south-facing slope, with many streets of terraced houses on hills.
 In the middle is Banstead Park, a grassy slope with trees and play areas, giving a view over the city of Leeds.

 There are two main shopping streets, Harehills Lane and Harehills Road which join at the junction of Roundhay Road (A58 road) leading to Oakwood.
 Also, heading 0.6 mi up Harehills Lane towards the A64 York Road at the junction with Compton Road, is Harehills's other main shopping area.
+Harehills provides many shops such as casinos, corner shops and fast food.
+You may also find jewellery and barber shops.
 St James' University Hospital is situated in Harehills.
 Since the 1890s, cheap housing has made it attractive to immigrants, with the result that it has a considerable cultural and ethnic mixture.
-Harehills has high levels of unemployment in relation to Leeds and the rest of the UK.

 On the August Bank Holiday the Leeds Carnival is held with a procession through Harehills and Chapeltown.